 |Experience||Industry experience can sometimes be substituted for education|

-|Other Requirements||Excellent customer service skills and knowledge of export laws and regulations|
+|Key Skills||Excellent management, organizational, and customer service skills; knowledge of export laws and regulations|

 Sources: U.S. Bureau of Labor Statistics, PayScale.com